All posts

 Both brands offer strong reliability when properly maintained, but their reputations in long-term durability stem from different design approaches.

 • Freightliner: Known for being a robust, high-volume producer.
 Its widespread parts availability and extensive service network are key factors in its uptime, as repairs can often be done quickly due to readily available components and technicians.
-Reliability often hinges on consistent preventative maintenance and the specific engine (e.g., Detroit Diesel) and powertrain choices.
+High-mileage Cascadias running 800,000+ miles still command reasonable prices in the used market if properly maintained — a testament to the platform's lasting durability.

 • Peterbilt: Widely regarded for its "built-tough" approach.
-Peterbilts are often seen as more durable in severe-duty applications, designed for longevity with robust chassis and heavy-duty components.
+Peterbilt is known for its incredible build quality — cab structure, electrical harnesses — that, with proper maintenance, lasts millions of miles.
 This focus on over-engineering can lead to a longer lifespan and potentially fewer major structural issues over many years, assuming proper care.

 Consideration: A comprehensive pre-purchase inspection and review of maintenance records are paramount for reliability, regardless of brand, especially when buying used.
 For more on this, see our 10-Step Checklist for Inspecting a Used Truck Before Purchase.